Independent Permanent Human Rights Commission

-The Independent Permanent Human Rights Commission (IPHRC; الهيئة الدائمة المستقلة لحقوق الإنسان; Commission permanente indépendante des droits de l'homme) is a human right agency and one of the principal organs of the Organisation of Islamic Cooperation advocating for human rights within the scope of its 57 member states.
-It takes activities as an independent commission of the OIC and also advise its policymaking bodies and decision-making authority within the framework of human rights and fundamental rights.
+The Independent Permanent Human Rights Commission (IPHRC; الهيئة الدائمة المستقلة لحقوق الإنسان; Commission permanente indépendante des droits de l'homme) is a human rights agency and one of the principal organs of the Organisation of Islamic Cooperation advocating for human rights within the scope of its 57 member states.
+It takes activities as an independent commission of the OIC and also advises its policymaking bodies and decision-making authority within the framework of human rights and fundamental rights.

 The IPHRC serves for member and non-member states on the existing human rights mechanism under the international standards outlined for independence and professionalism as per its mandate granted by the OIC's charter in various sessions first session being held between 7 and 8 December 2005 in the 3rd Extraordinary Islamic Summit hosted by Saudi Arabia – Mecca.

 History

 The Independent Permanent Human Rights Commission (IPHRC) was commissioned in 2005 after the OIC Council of Foreign Ministers held a programme titled "OIC Ten-Year Programme of Action".
 A resolution was adopted by the 3rd Extraordinary Islamic Summit held in Mecca, Saudi Arabia on 7 December 2005.
 However, the partial formation of the commission took place by 11th Islamic Summit which was hosted between 13 and 14 March 2008 by Senegal in Dakar.
 It was formally created by the 38th session of the Council of Foreign Ministers between 28 and 30 June 2011 in Astana, Kazakhstan.

 After the commission was officially recognised by the member states, its Secretariat was moved to its headquarters in March 2017.
 The independent headquarter building was given by Saudi Arabia which also serves as its host country.
 The commission has also set up principle guidelines to be made functional.
 The five guidelines include; the principles of complementarity, introspection, prioritization, incremental measures and credibility.

 In the first five years, the commission focused on critical issues concerning women's and children's rights in the field of education.
 The commission identified right to education as a primary component for the rights of women and children.
 The IPHRC also identified right to development as one of the main measures for the development.
 It also identifies islamophobia, Muslim minorities and the Israeli–Palestinian conflict as the critical challenges.

 The commission has been actively offering assistance to its member states on several issues concerning domestic legislations and obligations under the international human rights instruments.